-To evaluate potential impacts relative to hazards and hazardous materials, a Phase I ESA was prepared for the Project Site in accordance with the requirements of ASTM Practice E1527-13 Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process (ASTM Standard E1527-13)25 and was followed by a Limited Phase II Subsurface Investigation (Phase II Investigation) prepared in response to RCs identified at the Project Site by the Phase I ESA.26 Analysis of the potential impacts regarding hazards and hazardous material was based on the following:
+To evaluate potential impacts relative to hazards and hazardous materials, a Phase I ESA was prepared for the Project site in accordance with the requirements of ASTM Practice E1527-13 Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process (ASTM Standard E1527-13).14 The analysis of the potential impacts regarding hazards and hazardous material was based on the following:

-- Visual inspection of the entire Project Site with special attention given to any hazardous materials storage and handling and stains that could indicate contamination; - Survey of the surrounding area to determine if other potential contaminated sites exist that could environmentally impact the Project Site; - Observation of Project Site and area drainage patterns for potential contamination migration pathways;
+- Visual inspection of the entire Project site with special attention given to any hazardous materials storage and handling, distressed vegetation, and stains that could indicate contamination; - Survey of the surrounding area to determine if other potential contaminated sites exist that could environmentally impact the Project site; - Observation of Project site and area drainage patterns for potential contamination migration pathways; - Interviews with persons familiar with Project site usage;15 - Review of historical sources of the Project site and regulatory agency records for the Project site and surrounding sites; - Review of current Project site geotechnical and methane reports; and

-This publication by the American Society for Testing and Materials (ASTM) defines good commercial and customary practice in the United States of America for conducting an environmental site assessment of a parcel of commercial real estate with respect to the range of contaminants within the scope of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) (42 U.S.C. §9601) and petroleum products.
+14 This publication by the American Society for Testing and Materials (ASTM) defines good commercial and customary practice in the United States of America for conducting an environmental site assessment of a parcel of commercial real estate with respect to the range of contaminants within the scope of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) (42 U.S.C. §9601) and petroleum products.